-Fittings, filters and accessories for turning your shop vacuum into a dust collector.
+The top fittings, filters, methods and other accessories for turning your vacuum into a dust collector in your workshop.

 Getting rid of sawdust

 You don’t have to put up with that irritating layer of sawdust that seems to settle throughout the shop, garage or basement every time you cut and sand a few lengths of trim.
 Nor do you have to shell out the big bucks for a central dust collection system.

 Get universal adapters for transitions